uwescience/ds4ad/README.md

 ### Day 1: Foundations

-9 - 10: Introduction and motivation
+9 - 10: Introduction and motivation (Ariel)

-10 - 12: Foundations of programming in Python
+10 - 12: Foundations of programming in Python (Jose)

 - Variables and variable assignment
 - Repeating actions with loops